 Some popular dog breeds are prone to chronic health problems.
 Common examples include bulldogs with respiratory issues, pugs with eye problems, and ear infections in cocker spaniels.
 While families shouldn’t automatically discount a dog with health concerns, they should consider whether they’re financially and emotionally prepared to handle any issues that may arise.

-Best Puppies for Families With Kids
+Top Breeds for Families With Kids